 Created by engineer and UAV designer David Vorsin, this is our scratch design to fit the DJI Air Unit.
-You'll find a number of unique design elements and features not found on any other frame that come frame David's experience as a designer, incorporating his special knowledge of mechanical design, control systems and aerodynamics.
+You'll find a number of unique design elements and features not found on any other frame that come from David's experience as a designer, incorporating his special knowledge of mechanical design, control systems and aerodynamics.
 You could probably say the Vorsin was the smallest project he ever undertook.
 Each time we requested a modification David had to run analysis to decide if it was acceptable or not!
 Unfortunately David passed away just after delivering the final design.
 He was very proud of the work and asked if we might find a little spot to leave his name.
 We feel honored to be entrusted with his last work and In his memory we have named the frame the Vorsin.
+The new reinforcing bottom plate gave us the ideal spot for his name (seen in some but not all of the photos).

 - Securely mount the DJI FPV Air Unit and MMCX connections.
 Provide optimal antenna placement and protection using stock antennas